Another-Axiom/GT_CustomMapExample/Luau/Docs.md

 ### **Finding GameObjects**

-Use the `findGameObject()` function to retrieve GameObjects by name:
+Use the `findGameObject(name: string)` function to retrieve GameObjects by name You can also use the `findChild(name: string)` method to retrive a child by name

 ```lua
 local door = GameObject.findGameObject("DoorName")